 Post Operative Care

+You may return to normal activities straight after the procedure.
 In the first few months you should regularly rinse your mouth with Betadine oral antiseptic solution or Bactidol (chlorhexidine) solution, and the surgeon may prescribe antibiotics.

 Risks and complications